 We are expert family lawyers who can help address these matters with you, and provide practical advice on how to reach a settlement that is in line with your legal entitlement.
 There are formal requirements for an agreement to be legally binding, and time limits for applying to the Court to resolve relationship property matters if an agreement cannot be reached.
 For these reasons, seeking early legal advice will leave you best placed to protect your interests.

 Spousal maintenance is ongoing financial support after the breakdown of a de facto relationship, marriage or civil union, and is separate to child support.

-At Morrison Kent we are committed to working with you to achieve a positive resolution.
-We always try to settle matters outside of the Court process, but are highly experienced litigators who can advise and assist with Court proceedings if that is necessary.
+At Morrison Kent, we are committed to working with you to achieve a favourable resolution.
+We always try to settle matters outside of the Court process but are highly experienced litigators who can advise and assist with Court proceedings if that is necessary.